boostercloud/booster/docs/README.md

 }
 ```

+> **Note**: Remember that, in case you want to send a command that is restricted to a specific set of roles, you must send the **access token** retrieved upon sign-in.
+Check ["Authorizing operations"](#authorizing-operations) to know how to do this.

 #### Reading read models

 To read a specific read model, we need to use a "query" operation.
 The structure of the "query" (the body